 While reshoring will yield significant long-term benefits to the U.S. manufacturing industry, forward-thinking suppliers can leverage this most recent incident to improve their sales right now.

-With buying activity for steel and related metal products already at all-time highs — and expected to get even more intense in response to the revelations from Kobe — now is the time to put yourself in front of the thousands of active buyers who are using Thomasnet.com to look for the products and services you offer.
-An Enhanced Listing on the platform costs just $49 a month, and it takes just a few minutes to set up.
+With buying activity for steel and related metal products already at all-time highs — and expected to get even more intense in response to the revelations from Kobe — now is the time to put yourself in front of the thousands of active buyers who are using Thomasnet.com to look for the products and services you offer — get listed now.